collective/ArchGenXML/README.txt

+ArchGenXML documentation, such as
+ * README,
+ * INSTALL and
+ * manual
-ArchGenXML documentation, such as README, INSTALL and manual are located in the ./docs directory.
+are located in the './docs 'directory!

 Note 1)